MicrosoftDocs/memdocs/memdocs/intune/user-help/you-need-to-enable-uac-windows.md

 After you make changes to User Account Control, return to Company Portal and sync your device.

 1. Open Company Portal for Windows.
-2. Select **Settings**.
+2. Go to **Settings**.
 3. Select **Sync**.

 ## Next steps
 Still need help?
 Contact your IT support person.
-For contact information, see the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).
+For contact information, go to **Help & support** in the Company Portal app, or sign into the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980) for helpdesk details.